Both sides now can now get up to $60 when referring to Capital One Shopping

 Quick Thoughts

-Shopping portals like Rakuten and TopCashback sometimes run limited time referral promos where you can earn an increased bonus of $30, so it’s great to see Capital One Shopping joining the party.
+Shopping portals like Rakuten and TopCashback sometimes run limited time referral promos where you can earn an increased bonus of $30, so it’s great to see Capital One Shopping joining the party and offering such a big bonus at $200 each side is absolutely phenomenal.

 Something that’s particularly nice about this referral offer is how good Capital One Shopping’s rates are.
 I was fairly late to the party as it took me several months to install the browser extension after Greg and Nick had been writing about the targeted offers they’d received.
 In a relatively short amount of time, I earned almost $1,500 through the portal which far outweighs how much I’ve earned through other portals during that time.
 That’s largely because Capital One Shopping frequently offers increased targeted rates of 10%-30% for all kinds of retailers including hotel chains, activity bookings on sites like Viator, etc.